This page is still growing! It was last updated on 13th May 2020. Check back soon to see what’s new.

 VEG-PONDS-02 tested three new PONDS design, with four of each kind.
 With 12 PONDS in total, it filled both Veggie systems.
 This time, six of the modules were clear to allow astronauts to observe the water flow.

-A third VEG-PONDS experiment is now scheduled to launch on CRS-20 on or after 6 March 2020.
+A third VEG-PONDS experiment launched on CRS-20 on 7 March 2020.
 The experiment will use both Veggie systems and the Outregdeous lettuce and is expected to last 21 days.
 This time, the crew will be able to eat some of their harvest.

 The various design modifications being tested in VEG-PONDS-3 include using different types of wicks to hold the plant seeds in place and using blocks of oasis foam to draw excess water away from sprouting seeds.